 Findings based on meta-regression moderator analyses suggested that for adults who suffer from both mental illness and face indicators of social marginalization, group-based interventions are a promising type of intervention.
 The findings further suggest that, in addition to reducing symptoms of mental health, group interventions are also more effective than individually delivered control interventions at reducing social marginalization.

 Our findings suggest that on measures of all types of mental health symptoms and all social reintegration outcomes, group-based interventions have larger average effects than usual care if delivered as an individual intervention.
-Although not all moderator analyses yielded supgroup effects that were statistically significant, all average effect sizes favoured group-based interventions, generally indicating that there are no adverse effects of group-based interventions compared with individually delivered control interventions.
+Although not all moderator analyses yielded supgroup effects that were statistically significant, all average effect sizes favoured group-based interventions, generally indicating that there are no adverse average effects of group-based interventions compared with individually delivered control interventions.
 In a policy context, it is important to emphasize that although only one of the included studies (i.e., Craigie and Nathan, 2009, which compared the same treatment delivered in individual and group formats; see Figure 16) reported average , this does not imply that all individual participants benefited.
 It remains possible that some participants may have had negative experiences with group-based interventions, as hypothesized in the introduction.
 Furthermore, it should be noted that the most common control or comparison condition did not consist of individual therapy, but rather of the less costly, community-based outpatient care (i.e., usual mental health care).
 In fact, usual care was typically described as less intensive and less well implemented and organized than the group-based interventions included in the review.
 That said, policymakers might consider implementing group-based interventions as a strategy to increase the intensity and improve the organization of psychiatric and psychological services at a substantially lower cost.

 As part of our review we also specified and sub-grouped the group-interventions in terms of focus/topic.
 We identified 14 different group-intervention types.
 We label the four most used intervention ‘Group based Cognitive Behavioral Therapy’ (11), Group psychoeducation & Social skill training (9), Illness Management (8), Cognitive-Behavioral Social Skills Training (8).
 These prototypes of interventions may have practical implications, because policy makers may use our categorization to get a better insight into the different group intervention types that exist for this specific target group.